Chart Color Schemes

 Infrastructure

-Hamilton Hill has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+Hamilton Hill has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely to impact the area.
-Key projects include Shoreline North Coogee, OneOneFive Hamilton Hill, Stock Road Pedestrian Bridge, and Hamilton Hill Revitalisation Strategy.
-The following list details those most relevant:.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 8 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Shoreline North Coogee, OneOneFive Hamilton Hill, Stock Road Pedestrian Bridge, and the Hamilton Hill Revitalisation Strategy, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.